eboyden42/neural-net/README.md

 ## To Run

-1) Clone the repository and navigate to App.java.
+1) Clone the repository and navigate to src/main/java/research/App.java.
 2) Run the app and follow directions in the terminal to either create a new network or use an existing one.
 New networks will automatically train and then generate images and predictions.